 We can help you recover.

-Many people needing substance use treatment have a history of abuse or neglect.
+Like many people needing substance use or mental health treatment, you may have a history of abuse or neglect.
 For these individuals, alcohol or other drug use is often a symptom of trauma, and if this mental health condition goes untreated, recovery may seem impossible.
 A holistic approach to healing from trauma can pave the way for lifelong health and wellness.